 |Sensitivity of anesthesia||Narrow nostrils|

 A dwarfism or mobility issue is a potential issue, but it is rarely seen—other issues concerning their French Bulldog heritage.

 |Juvenile cataracts||Autoimmune thyroiditis|

 The French Bulldog and Frugs alike have similar problems.
 Consequently, both breeds are brachycephalic.
-You may hear a noise that French Bulldog and Frugs make while breathing, and sometimes they even snore and snuffle.
+You may hear French Bulldog and Frugs make noise while breathing, and sometimes they snore and snuffle.
 At first glance, it appears that they are just having breathing difficulties.
 In reality, though, there are difficulties for them in obtaining enough oxygen.
 As a result, their airways are rather compromised.
 As a result, they tend to overheat quite easily.
 Make sure that their eyes are checked daily, as pugs can have problems with their eyes.
 They are also susceptible to skin problems.

 How much exercise does a FRUG (French Bulldog Pug Cross) need?

 Frug does not need more than 20 to 40 minutes of daily exercise.
 A few short walks can suffice.
 However, Frugs are exuberant animals who love to play when prompted to do so.
 They enjoy going for walks, running inside, or playing in the dog park but prefer to lounge around at home, watching their humans.

 Aside from chew toys and balls, this breed likes to play with squeaky toys.
 Due to this, Frugs prefer mild to cool climates.
 Owners should monitor their Frugs temperatures if it’s particularly hot outside.

 How much do FRUG ( French Bulldog Pug mix ) puppies cost?